Show users where to change their GOV.UK One Login credentials

 The ‘Change your sign in details in your GOV.UK One Login’ link will take users to the page in their GOV.UK One Login where they can change their details.

-Option 2: inset text on your service homepage
+Option 3: inset text on your service homepage

-We recommend you use this paragraph:
+You can use this paragraph:

 You can [change your sign in details in your GOV.UK One Login](https://home.account.gov.uk/settings).